 If you would like to speak at PV CellTech Europe in March 2025, or join us as a partner, please get in touch!

-Celebrating 10 years of PV CellTech; Focus Session 1; PV manufacturing in a Terawatt world
+Celebrating 10 years of PV CellTech; PV manufacturing in a Terawatt world

 The first special session of PV CellTech 2025 will examine the dynamics of the PV industry as it approaches the terawatt annual production landmark.
-How close are we to reaching the limit of the single-junction silicon solar cell?
-How close is the final migration to back-contact cells becoming mainstream in the sector?
-Which cell producers today are making more than 100 GW of volumes annually?
-Speakers will all be invited within this opening session, featuring some of the leading voices that have been at the forefront of PV CellTech conferences during the past decade.
+Topics will include manufacturing trends across the c-Si value-chain, including a focused look at the polysilicon sector and prospects for new plants in the future outside China.
+Technology roadmap forecasts will also be examined closely, including the first showing of the latest ITRPV edition.
+The speakers feature some of the leading voices that have been at the forefront of PV CellTech conferences during the past decade.

 Coffee Break